When you're appointing someone, you'll need to consider whether they're eligible to work in the UK.

-- They have Indefinite Leave to Remain (ILR) or Indefinite Leave to Enter the UK
+- They have Indefinite Leave to Enter (ILE) or Indefinite Leave to Remain (ILR) in the UK

-- They're a dependant (spouse/partner, fiancé/fiancée/proposed civil partner, child, parent) of someone who had an existing right to work in the UK, and they have a Dependant visa
+- They're a dependent (spouse/partner, fiancé/fiancée/proposed civil partner, child, parent) of someone who has an existing right to work in the UK, and they have a dependent visa

-- They're a dependant (spouse/civil partner, chiild or grandchild under 21 years old, or dependent child/grandchild, dependent parent/grandparent) of an EEA/Swiss national or their spouse/civil partner who has an existing right to work in the UK and they have a Dependant visa
+- They're a dependant (spouse/civil partner, child or grandchild under 21 years old, dependent child/grandchild of any age, dependent parent/grandparent) of an EEA/Swiss national or their spouse/civil partner who has an existing right to work in the UK and they have a dependant visa

-- They have a valid student (Tier 4) visa which allows you to work on a part-time basis - this is normally limited to a maximum of 10 or 20 hours per week during term-time, subject to the permission of their course supervisor and they must complete a Tier 4 Student Declaration form (download below) at least once per academic year.
+- They have a valid Student/Tier 4 visa which allows them to work on a part-time basis - this is normally limited to a maximum of 10 or 20 hours per week during term-time, subject to the permission of their course supervisor, and they must complete a Tier 4 Student Declaration form (download below) at least once per academic year.

 If they don't, you can still offer them the role, but they'll need to get permission.

 Types of permission